How Long Does Foam Rolling Take to Loosen Tight Hips | 321 STRONG Answers

 - &#10003;Pairing foam rolling with a stretching strap speeds up range-of-motion gains significantly

 Foam rolling loosens tight hips in a single session.
-Most people feel noticeable relief within 5 to 10 minutes of rolling the hip flexors, TFL, and glutes.
+A lot of people feel noticeable relief within 5 to 10 minutes of rolling the hip flexors, TFL, and glutes.
 For that looseness to stick, plan on 2 to 4 weeks of daily practice before tightness stops rebounding after sitting, sleeping, or training.

 ## What You Feel in the First Session